towalink/doc/content/main.rst

   | Specifies whether monitoring shall be installed or not.
 If not specified, it is asked interactively whether to install or not.
 * | "-e python_venv="
   | Do not install within a Python virtual environment.
 The installation is done in "/opt/towalink/venv" by default.

+Parameters used for development and testing purposes:

+* | "-e pip_test=yes"
+  | Do install the Towalink module from the PyPi test repository and not from the main repository.
 * | "-e tlm_path=/home/towalink/controller_tlm"
   | Do not install the tlm tool from PyPi but install it locally from the path specified.
-This is used for development and testing.

 Using the Towalink Controller